aurelienmichaud/ocaml-ford-fulkerson/README.md

 Martin = Tennis
 ```

-Aurelien, Martin and Didier are each linked to Ocaml and Natation and Martin is also linked to Tennis.
+Aurelien, Martin and Didier are each linked to Ocaml and Baseball and Martin is also linked to Tennis.

 ### Pattern 2